[Read Open Access Edition]

-“’Do Our Lives Matter?’: Arts and Political Education for Freedom School,” chapter in special edition on Space/Place and Pedagogical Practices for Education, Citizenship, and Social Justice, Sage Journals, forthcoming in 2018.
+“’Do Our Lives Matter?’: Poetry, Music, and Freedom School,” chapter in special edition on Space/Place and Pedagogical Practices for Education, Citizenship, and Social Justice, Sage Journals, forthcoming 2018.

 “Teaching Public Scholarship: Jacqueline Leavitt’s Living Legacy” in Critical Planning Journal, Vol 23, 2018.

 “Creative Justice: Arts Education for the City,” Public: A Journal for Imagining America (2017)

 “Arts Impact: Lessons From ArtsBridge,” Journal for Learning Through the Arts and Technology (2010)

 “Content in Context: Community Building Through Arts Education” Journal for Learning Through the Arts: A Research Journal on Arts Integration in Schools and Communities (2007)

 “Pursuing Quality Education Through the Arts: Lessons from Asia” Teaching Artist’s Journal (2006)